-But testing in San Francisco gave us a different view.
-Put a four-wheel spinner on a hill, and it has a nasty habit of wandering off!
+Put a four-wheel spinner on a hill, and it has a habit of wandering off!
 And frustratingly, none of the bags we tested offered a way to lock the wheels.
 Additionally, hard cases tend the scratch more easily.

 If you search for owner feedback online, you'll undoubtedly find complaints about wheel/handle breakage, stitch unraveling, and zipper failure.
 However, we experienced no such problems during our test run.
 Product quality was stellar across the board.

 Jessica Dinn is a flight attendant who travels two to four days a week.
 She uses a basic, two-wheel carry on with one main compartment and a couple of external pockets in its soft shell.
-Not surprisingly, Jessica knows how to make the most of a small space.
-"If packed strategically, I can fit two to three pairs of shoes and five to seven outfits ... at least seven days of clothing."
+"If packed strategically, I can fit two to three pairs of shoes and five to seven outfits — at least seven days of clothing."
 Jessica admits that she might buy a bag with spinner wheels some day, as her current bag does have a habit of capsizing.
-But it’s not enough of a problem for her to do anything about it until her existing carry on wears out.

 Todd Liss is a brand manager who flies two or three times a month.
 He only ever takes a carry on, in which he typically packs three to four days’ worth of clothing.
 He's another fan of soft-shell luggage, with no particular preference for two or four wheels.
 As far as he's concerned, his carry on just needs to "fit in the overhead bin, have enough room for clothing, and have easy access outside pockets for travel necessities."